Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 45 points only twice this year.
+- Clemson has combined with its opponents to put up more than 45 points just two times this season.

+- Syracuse has combined with its opponents to score more than 45 points in four of six games this season.

+- The combined points per game average of the two teams, 52.7, is 7.7 points above Friday's over/under.

 - The 36.2 combined points per game that these two squads have allowed this season are 8.8 fewer than the 45 total in this contest.

-- The average total in Tigers games this season is 50.7, 5.7 points above Friday's total of 45.
+- The average total in Tigers games this season is 50.7, 5.7 points more than Friday's total of 45.

-- The 51.9 PPG average total in Orange games this season is 6.9 points more than this game's over/under.
+- The 45-point total for this game is 6.9 points below the 51.9 points per game average total in Orange games this season.

 Clemson Stats and Trends

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 14 points or more (in three chances).

-- Clemson's games this year have hit the over on one of five set point totals (20%).
+- The Tigers have been favored by 13.5 points or more three times this season and have not covered the spread in any of them.

-- The Tigers score 21.2 points per game, comparable to the 24.0 per matchup the Orange surrender.
+- The Tigers rack up 21.2 points per game, comparable to the 24.0 per outing the Orange allow.

 - The Tigers collect only 15.8 more yards per game (324.0), than the Orange allow per contest (308.2).